14 High-Performance Java Persistence Tips

-If you’re using a framework that generates statements on your behalf, you should always validate each statement effectiveness and efficiency.
+If you’re using a framework that generates statements on your behalf, you should always validate the effectiveness and efficiency of each executed statement.
 A testing-time assertion mechanism is even better because you can catch N+1 query problems even before you commit your code.

 2. Connection management

 Database connections are expensive, therefore you should always use a connection pooling mechanism.

 Because the number of connections is given by the capabilities of the underlying database cluster, you need to release connections as fast as possible.